Shang-QY/Penglai-Enclave-sPMP/edk2/README.md

 This directory introduces PenglaiZone's support for StandaloneMm firmware **(devel version)** and UEFI Secure boot.
-Contains instructions for building and running the process and device tree files to use.
+Contains instructions for building and running processes and device tree files to use.

 # How to build (Linux Environment)